perfectblue/perfectblue.github.io/_posts/2024-12-07-SpongeBox-Bringing-Back-Linux-Logical-Bugs.md

 }
 ```

-And, the synchronization of with the child for the mapping purposes, as can be seen:
+And, there's additional synchronization with the child for the mapping purposes, as can be seen:
 ```c
 int create_sandbox(sandbox_args_t *args) {
     // ...